Prevention of Childhood Obesity

 Potential projects:

-- Distribute handouts to local community to promote community knowledge in pediatric obesity and related complications, and its prevention.
+Distribute handouts to the local community to promote community knowledge in pediatric obesity and related complications, and its prevention.

 10 tips for parents to reduce the rate of pediatric obesity:

-- Never use food as reward or punishment!
+Never use food as a reward or punishment!

 Web Sources: